-- A. Officers shall only apply for an Arrest Warrant instead of a Criminal Summons when they have: - Probable Cause to believe that a person has committed or is committing a violent offense, a sexual related offense, or a significant theft; or - The person poses a danger of bodily harm to another person or to the community. - B. When applying for an Arrest Warrant, officers shall: - Notify their supervisors of their actions and the elements of the case and seek their approval prior to seeking the Arrest Warrant. - Understand that they bear full responsibility for the content of the application for the Arrest Warrant. - Ensure that they have probable cause to charge any offense for which criminal charges are sought.
-See JHPD Directive #424, Arrests & Alternatives to Arrest, for further guidance on probable cause standard. - Submit all applications for Arrest Warrants to a Court Commissioner at one of the following locations: - o The Court Commissioner's Office, located at 500 N. Calvert Street, 24 hours a day. - o The John R. Hargrove, Sr. Building, located at 700 E. Patapsco Avenue.
+- A. Officers shall only apply for an arrest warrant instead of a criminal summons when they have: - Probable cause to believe that a person has committed or is committing a violent offense, a sexual offense, or a significant theft, or - The person poses a danger of bodily harm to another person or to the community. - B. When applying for an arrest warrant, officers shall: - Notify their supervisors of their actions and the elements of the case and seek their approval prior to seeking the arrest warrant. - Understand that they bear full responsibility for the content of the application for the arrest warrant. - Ensure that they have probable cause to charge any offense for which criminal charges are sought.
+See JHPD Directive #424, Arrests & Alternatives to Arrest, for further guidance on the probable cause standard. - Submit all applications for arrest warrants to a Court Commissioner at one of the following locations: - The Court Commissioner's Office, located at 500 N. Calvert St., 24 hours a day. - The John R. Hargrove, Sr. Building, located at 700 E. Patapsco Ave.
 The availability of a Court Commissioner must be verified prior to responding to this location.

-- o The Eastside Court Facility, located at 1400 E. North Ave.
-Hours of operation are 0830 hours to 1630 hours, Monday through Friday. - C. Supervisor Supervisors shall ensure their officers follow the procedures outlined above.
-In addition, supervisors shall: - Verify that their officers' applications for Arrest Warrants include sufficient evidence to show Probable Cause to Arrest for violations, contain all pertinent elements of the crime(s), and are the result of a thorough investigation; - Verify that the person that is the subject of Arrest Warrant poses a danger to another person or to the community; and - Notify the Chief of Police through the chain of command of all arrest warrants for university students, staff, and faculty.
+- The Eastside Court Facility, located at 1400 E. North Ave.
+Hours of operation are 8:30 a.m. to 4:30 p.m., Monday through Friday. - C. Supervisor: Supervisors shall ensure their officers follow the procedures outlined above.
+In addition, supervisors shall: - Verify that their officers' applications for arrest warrants include sufficient evidence to show probable cause to arrest for violations, contain all pertinent elements of the crimes, and are the result of a thorough investigation, - Verify that the person who is the subject of the arrest warrant poses a danger to another person or to the community, and - Notify the Chief of Police through the chain of command of all arrest warrants for university students, staff, and faculty.

 VII.
-Service of Arrest Warrants (CALEA 74.2.1)
+Service of Arrest Warrants (CALEA 74.3.1)

-- A. Only officers shall serve Arrest Warrants.
-(CALEA 74.3.2) - B. Officers may serve a felony, misdemeanor, or bench warrant between the hours of 0700 and 1900 hours, unless approved by a supervisor to serve it at another time. - C. In accordance with the Memorandum of Understanding (MOU) between the Johns Hopkins University (JHU) and the Baltimore Police Department (BPD): - The JHPD shall obtain and execute warrants (Arrest/Bench/Retake/ Violation of Probation or Parole) necessary to discharge its official duties within the Campus Area. - Warrants for service outside the Campus Area shall be submitted to the BPD (or another appropriate police agency) for service. - The JHPD officer can work with officers of the jurisdiction where the suspect is found but shall take a secondary, assisting role, and allow the primary agency to affect the arrest. - Any warrants originating with JHPD that are not served shall be retained by the JHPD. - The BPD shall notify JHPD, whenever possible, of the execution of a BPD warrant within the Campus Area. - D. Before attempting to serve an Arrest Warrant, the officer must activate their bodyworn camera (BWC) and keep it activated throughout the duration of the encounter.
-See JHPD Directive #433, Body-Worn Camera. - E. Officers shall confirm the validity of an Arrest Warrant through the Records/NCIC
+- A. Only officers shall serve arrest warrants.
+(CALEA 74.3.2) - B. Officers may serve a felony, misdemeanor, or bench warrant between the hours of 7 a.m. and 7 p.m., unless approved by a supervisor to serve it at another time. - C. In accordance with the Memorandum of Understanding between the JHPD and the Baltimore Police Department (BPD), dated December 2, 2022: - The JHPD shall obtain and execute warrants (arrest, bench, retake, violation of probation or parole) necessary to discharge its official duties within the campus area. - Warrants for service outside the campus area shall be submitted to BPD (or another appropriate police agency) for service. - JHPD officers can work with officers of the jurisdiction where the suspect is found but shall take a secondary, assisting role and allow the primary agency to effect the arrest. - Any warrants originating with the JHPD that are not served shall be retained by the JHPD. - BPD shall notify the JHPD, whenever possible, of the execution of a BPD warrant within the campus area. - D. Before attempting to serve an arrest warrant, the officer must activate their body-worn camera and keep it activated throughout the duration of the encounter.
+See JHPD Directive #433, Body-Worn Cameras.